 I spent much of my adult life working traditionally to help support my wife, and daughter Amber who is now an avid photographer.
 I worked for several years in television, which in part fulfilled my creativity.
 In Houston, Texas I worked as an award-winning producer/director for Houston public television (PBS).
 A few years later I went on to work in computer-based multi-media, computer-based training, and web development.
 Over the years I intermittently made time for creativity, doing steel sculptures, black and white photography, woodworking, and later digital photography producing high contrast black and white images.

 I was born in a small southern town in Louisiana.
 My father was a talented woodworker making custom doors, staircases, cabinets, and furniture.
 I would often watch my father in his workshop building functional pieces and sometimes gifts for others.
 Possibly influenced by my father’s creativity, I went to college and earned a bachelor’s degree in art.
-Similar to Kirk, I spent much of my adult life pursuing responsible careers, only intermittently cultivating my creativity, until recently.
+Similar to Kirk, I spent much of my adult life pursuing responsible careers, only intermittently cultivating my creativity.

 Our garage was always full to the brim with things that were being saved for possible future use.
 My mother never threw anything away.
 When I had a school construction project of some kind or an art assignment, I always knew I could find the right components hiding somewhere in that garage.
 I loved the hunt for the perfect specimen.